standout/woocommerce-fortnox-integration-by-standout/readme.txt

 9. Fill in field "ID-key" with the key you received in connection with the purchase
 10. Click “Save Changes”.
 11. Then click on "Connect".
-12. Your plugin is now connected to Fortnox.
+12. Your site will now be connected to Fortnox within 2 workdays.

 Development